 The mantel is the centerpiece of a home's Christmas decor.
 It dictates the theme of your holiday decorations and is a place where family gathers.
 So don't slack on sprucing it up!
-Below, 12 festive Christmas mantel decoration ideas that are anything but gaudy.
+Below you'll find 12 festive Christmas mantel decoration ideas that are anything but gaudy.

 1. Don't be too literal.

 Every inch of your mantel doesn't have to be decked out in Santa and reindeer.
-Try limiting the literal holiday decor to stockings and a garland, with the accents standing on top of the mantle being evergreen.
+Try limiting the literal holiday decor to stockings and a garland, with green accents standing on top of the mantel.
+Opt for a living plant as opposed to an arrangement for a more authentic (and long-lasting) look.

 2. Embrace minimalism.